massimostanzione/serverledge/README.md

 ## Running (single-node deployment)

 As functions are executed within Docker containers, you need Docker to be installed on the host.
-Furthermore, Serverledge needs permissions to create containers.
+Furthermore, the Serverledge node needs permissions to create containers.

 You also need an **etcd** server to run Serverledge.
 To quickly start a local